Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 # The Track, Space and Pawn classes

 The `Track` class in the Bot Playtesting Toolkit is used for moving pawns on simple tracks or complex networks of nodes – both called tracks in the toolkit.
 The track is built of objects of the class `Space`, which may have properties of their own.
+The pawns are a class of its own too (`Pawn`), with methods and properties.

 The most prominent functionality of tracks is moving pawns either in a simple way (on one-dimensional tracks) or on the shortest path to a given space – the latter including finding the shortest path.

 Spaces, like cards, can have _resolvers_.
 These are functions called to execute some special effects of spaces.
-The name of the function to call is set at `space.resolver` and is called either through `mySpace.resolve(...arguments)` or `myTrack.resolve(pawnId)`.
+The name of the function to call is set at `mySpace.resolver` and is called either through `mySpace.resolve(...arguments)`.
+It can also be called from `myPawn.resolve()`, which passes on the work to whatever space the pawn currently is at.

-## Creating tracks and spaces
+## Creating tracks, spaces and pawns

-Tracks and spaces are normally created in the module's `buildInitialData` function by populating the `gameStateSeed.tracks` array.
+Tracks, spaces and pawns are normally created in the module's `buildInitialData` function by populating the `gameStateSeed.tracks` array.
 The array should be populated by objects on the following form:

     {
       track: trackData,
       spaces: spaceDataArray,
+      pawns: pawnDataArray,
     }

-The track data is often so small that it can be built by hand in the code, while the spaces data usually is built from data in the spreadsheet.
+The track and pawn data is often so small that it can be built by hand in the code, while the spaces data usually is built from data in the spreadsheet.
 This is particularly the case if the track is a game board with many spaces.
 See example below.

 ![Screen shot with data in a spreadsheet describing spaces.](https://user-images.githubusercontent.com/262940/149407875-18fa1343-9683-4d26-9387-44066c2ccc7d.png)

-    let spaceDataArray = buildObjectArrayFromRows('mySheet', 'L2:O63');
     let trackData = {
       id: 'board',
       gridMovement: true
       symmetricConnections: true
     };
+    let pawnDataArray = [
+      {id: 'red'},
+      {id: 'blue'},
+      {id: 'green'},
+      {id: 'magenta'},
+    ];
+    let spaceDataArray = buildObjectArrayFromRows('mySheet', 'L2:O63');

     gameStateSeed.tracks = [];
     gameStateSeed.tracks.push({
       track: trackData,
       spaces: spaceDataArray,
+      pawns: pawnDataArray,
     });

-Data stored in `gameStateSeed.tracks` will automatically be used to create Track and Space objects before each game iteration.
+Data stored in `gameStateSeed.tracks` will automatically be used to create Track, Space and Pawn objects before each game iteration.
 The tracks will be stored under `gameState.tracks[trackId]`.
-Spaces are stored as an array at `gameState.tracks[trackId].spaces`.
+Spaces are stored as an array at `gameState.tracks[trackId].spaces` while pawns are stored keyed by their ID at `gameState.tracks[trackId].pawns[pawnId]`.

-Tracks and spaces can also be created from other places in the code by the statement `myTrack = new Track(trackData, spaceData)` and `mySpace = myTrack.constructSpace(spaceData)`.
-If new spaces are added to an existing track which uses grid movement, the grid for possible moves must be recalculated by calling `myTrack.buildGraph()`.
+Tracks, spaces and pawns can also be created from other places in the code by the statement `myTrack = new Track(trackData, spaceDataArray, pawnDataArray)` and also `mySpace = myTrack.constructSpace(spaceData)` and `myPawn = myTrack.constructPawn(pawnData)`.
+If new spaces are added to an existing track, or spaces are reordered, `myTrack.rebuild()` should be called to make updates of internal data for the Track object.

+If `myTrack.assumePresent == true`, there is another and quicker way to create pawns.
+If so, `myTrack.getPawn(pawnId)` will create a pawn with the given ID and place it on the track's starting space.
+This means that for the simplest cases of pawns, they don't have to be explicitly created – you can just start moving them for example by calling `myTrack.getPawn(pawnId).move(3)`.

 ## Special properties